-- 1. Inconsistent drug supply and poor reporting pose significant challenges to the effective - Weak supply chains contribute to treatment interruptions and the spread of drug-resistant TB strains, undermining TB control efforts. - An effective supply chain management system ensures supply of TB medications and commodities.
-It ensures timely and accurate distribution of TB commodities while preventing - An integrated supply chain can enhance availability of TB drugs and diagnostic tools in
+- Inconsistent drug supply and poor reporting pose significant challenges to the effective management of tuberculosis (TB) commodities in Kenya. - 2.
+Weak supply chains contribute to treatment interruptions and the spread of drug-resistant TB strains, undermining efforts to end TB in the country. - An effective supply chain management system ensures a consistent and uninterrupted supply of TB medications and commodities.
+It ensures timely and accurate distribution of TB commodities while preventing stock-outs or shortages. - An integrated supply chain management approach, with collaboration across ministries, can enhance availability of TB drugs and diagnostic tools in Kenya.